Understanding the Health Star Rating system

 - As part our Unilever Sustainable Living Plan we are committed to providing transparent and meaningful nutrition information on our products and promoting healthier choices.
 The Health Star Rating is one of many tools we use on-pack to help you choose products that meet your dietary needs.
 You can read more about our commitment to Nutrition and Health http://www.unilever.com.au/sustainable-living-2015/sustainable-living-news/

-Will HSR replace the other front of pack labelling tools like the daily intake guide?
+Will HSR replace the other front of pack labelling tools?

 - The Health Star Rating System will complement other well established systems, such as the Daily Intake Guide, which already appears across the majority of our food and refreshment portfolio.